Rain barrel

 Earthmoving

-No earth moving is required, except when choosing to connect underground piping.
+No earthworks are required, unless it is decided to connect underground piping.

 Maintenance

-Keep leaf grate and leaf trap clean.
-Health at first frost that the rain barrel is empty.
+Keep the leaf grate and leaf trap clean.
+Make sure the rain barrel is empty before the first frost.

 Awareness and water reuse